Guide to children’s participation in decisions about their health

 To start with, the statutory age at which children can provide their consent varies from 12 to 18 years.

-In other countries, children who have not reached the age of legal majority may give their consent from a specific fixed age that is below that of legal majority.
-In Austria and Latvia, it is assumed that, as a general rule, a child of 14 years is capable of making decisions.
-Age of consent is 15 in Denmark and Slovenia, 16 in Bulgaria, Ireland, the Netherlands Dutch law recognizes that in some circumstances, it is however possible to carry out a procedure on a younger patient (aged 12 to 16) without the authorization of their legal representative, notably in cases where it is necessary to avoid serious harm to the patient. , Norway, and Portugal.
-However, national laws sometimes provide for exceptions For example, Austrian law provides that, in case a child capable of making decisions gives their consent to a medical treatment which normally induces severe and enduring physical or psychological damage, such medical treatment may only be administered if the legal representative gives his consent as well.
-Latvian law states that if a patient aged 14-18 refuses to give consent to medical treatment, but the physicians deem that the medical treatment is in the interests of this patient, the consent to the medical treatment shall be given by the lawful representative of the minor patient. to the general rule of consent.
+National laws sometimes provide for exceptions to the general rule of consent.
+For example, Austrian law provides that, in case a child capable of making decisions gives their consent to a medical treatment which normally induces severe and enduring physical or psychological damage, such medical treatment may only be administered if the legal representative gives his consent as well.
+Latvian law states that if a patient aged 14-18 refuses to give consent to medical treatment, but the physicians deem that the medical treatment is in the interests of this patient, the consent to the medical treatment shall be given by the lawful representative of the minor patient.

-Finally, in several States, children who have not reached the age at which they may give their (unconditional) consent can nevertheless provide valid consent if they are deemed mature and competent to do so in relation to the nature of the health issue(s) at hand.
-In other words, domestic law considers that consent is not - only - age dependent.
+Children who have not reached the age at which they may give their (unconditional) consent can nevertheless provide valid consent if they are deemed mature and competent to do so in relation to the nature of the health issue(s) at hand.
 In this respect, the notion of children’s “competency” has grown in importance and is reflected in some national legislations – for instance in the UK - where children under the general age of consent (age at which the age to consent is unconditional) can be granted the right to consent if they are found to be “competent”, i.e. mature enough to decide for themselves and not want their parents involved.
 This requires professionals to assess competency.

 The right to receive information and/or to express a view